Fungal & Biogeochemical Oceanography (FBO) @University of Vienna

-We are Baltar's Lab @ University of Vienna, an interdisciplinary Research Lab based in Austria.
+We are the FBO lab @ University of Vienna, an interdisciplinary Research Lab based in Austria.
 Our research in biological oceanography integrates marine microbial ecology and biogeochemistry within the framework of physical oceanography.
 This research is based on microbes, trying to arrive to a mechanistic understanding of the regulation of marine carbon cycling to better constrain the potential consequences of climate change on the marine biogeochemical cycles and vice versa.

 The three main focuses of research include:

 1) the role of microbes on marine elemental cycles in surface & deep waters,

 2) the influence of mesoscale features on microbial functioning and diversity,